git-archiver/mcs-supported-platforms/content/en/LinkIt ONE/LinkIt_One_Getting_Started_Contents.md

 ([Mac](http://labs.mediatek.com/site/global/developer_tools/mediatek_linkit/get-started/mac/configure/))
 ([Windows](http://labs.mediatek.com/site/global/developer_tools/mediatek_linkit/get-started/windows/configure/))

-An excellent guide for this setup can be found at [here](http://labs.mediatek.com/site/global/developer_tools/mediatek_linkit/get-started/index.gsp).Please come back to this guide after finishing all the steps above, which can be done by visiting all the links in order.
+An excellent guide for this setup can be found [here](http://labs.mediatek.com/site/global/developer_tools/mediatek_linkit/get-started/index.gsp).Please come back to this guide after finishing all the steps above, which can be done by visiting all the links in order.

 **Just a note: The current LinkIt One SDK is only compatible with Arduino IDE versions 1.5.6-r2 BETA or 1.5.7 BETA.**